zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Blood_Feeding/Mosquito_Blood_Feeding.md

 1. Invert the tube of infected blood to mix the microfilariae (mf).

-2. Remove 20 µL of infected blood and put it into 50 µL of dH2O on a slide and mix with a pipette tip.
+2. Add 20 µL of infected blood to 50 µL of dH2O on a slide and mix with a pipette tip.

-3. Place the slide on a compound scope and count the mf.
+3. Place the slide on a compound microscope and count the mf.
 Start at a corner of the cover slip and count the mf in the fluid outside of the coverslip.
 Once the perimeter has been counted, count the mf using an s-pattern.

 4. Calculate the mf number in the stock solution.
 Dilute the infected blood, using C<sub>1</sub>V<sub>1</sub>=C<sub>2</sub>V<sub>2</sub> to determine how much control blood (Defibrinated Sheep’s Blood—Hemostat Laboratories DSB100) to add to get the desired blood feeding concentration.

     **General Note:** The blood feeders used for feeding hold 10 mL of blood.
 When calculating final volume use 11 mL for 1 mL overage.
 Multiply this by number of feeders you will need.

 5. Re-enumerate the mf in the diluted stock blood in duplicate.